Jeinzi/Utility/README.md

 ```C++
 std::string GetJeinziDirectory();
 ```
 This function returns the path to the directory where I like to save my own application data.
 That is, on windows _$AppData$/Roaming/Jeinzi/_ and on Linux _$home$/.Jeinzi_.
-Btw I could go ballistic if some software decides to save its data in my main user directory (windows) :angry:
+Btw I could go ballistic if some software decides to save its data in my main user directory on windows :angry:

 ---
 ```C++